Interactive Notes on Finite-State Machine

 Naturally, we can extend the transition function to accept an arbitrary string over in an inductive manner: for and , we define

 The function can receive as input any (nonempty) string over .
 We also let —by reading no input, the machine does not change its state.
-We overload to mean and assume the transition function can take arbitrary strings as input.
-Note that .
+From here on, we overload to mean and assume the transition function can take strings of arbitrary lengths as input, i.e., .

 The FSM is said to accept a string if .
 In other words, the machine “output” YES when it accepts the input string and NO otherwise.
-The set of strings that accepts is the language accepted or recognized by .
+The set of strings that accepts is the language accepted or recognized by , denoted by .

 type State = string | symbol;